stippi/voice-assistant/README.md

 It will also automatically provide a model name of `mistral`.
 This doesn't have to be actual LLM you use, but it must be the name under which it is exposed.
 See the [LocalAI documentation](https://localai.io/docs/getting-started/manual/) for more information.

-:construction: At the moment, function calls (which provide a lot of the integrations of this Voice Assistant), are not yet provided in a compatible way by LocalAI.

 ### Starting the Vite Dev Server